DanielPalo/SimulationsOpenSourceCFD/README.md

 where i work as CFD supervisor in the Powetrain department.

-I'm still learning CFD and i want to share my personal contenent in order to promote new ideas and challenge myself in new projects and languages.
+I'm still learning CFD and i want to share my personal contenent in order to promote new ideas and challenge myself in new projects about CFD.
 I hope that this archive can be useful for someone, enjoy it!